digital-cinema-arts/Muse-Analysis-Tools/README.md

 1) Download the archive file, unzip in a temp directory
 2) Copy the Python script (analyze_mind_monitor_data.py) to a directory that's in your $PATH, for example:  cp analyze_mind_monitor_data.py ~/bin.
 (This makes it easier to execute the script from any locaiton in your filesystem)
+3) This application requires Python version 3 installed on your computer.
+To check for which version of python you have installed simply bring up a terminal/console and type in "python", the version number is in the prompt when starting.

+Usage:
-3) Change directory to where the Mind Monitor CSV files are located.
+1) Change directory to where the Mind Monitor CSV files are located.
-4) Startup the application: analyze_mind_monitor_data.py
+2) Startup the application: analyze_mind_monitor_data.py
-5) Select the options and CSV file you want to process.
+3) Select the options and CSV file you want to process.
+4) Make plots!

 Notes: